-- (3) There shall be no charge made to the applicant for a valuation report if the loan application is refused. - 104.-(1) Any insurance which a mortgage lender may require a Insurance of borrower to effect and keep effected on property mortgaged to the property. lender may be effected by the borrower with any insurer and through any intermediary.

-- (2) When the mortgage lender requires a borrower to effect such insurance for the first time as respects a mortgaged property, he shall, at the same time, notify him in writing that the insurance may be so 10 effected and of the nature and extent of the required insurance. - (3) A mortgage lender shall not impose a requirement in regard to the nature and extent of insurance on mortgaged property which differentiates as between insurance effected through the agency of the mortgage lender and insurance otherwise effected. - (4) A mortgage lender shall not impose a condition on a borrower in relation to insurance on mortgaged property which would require the borrower to pay a fee to the mortgage lender or to incur a cost which, in either case, would not be paid or incurred by a borrower effecting insurance through the agency of the mortgage lender. - 105.-Any costs incurred by a mortgage lender in respect of, arising Costs of legal from or in connection with, the legal investigation of title to any title. property offered as security by a borrower shall be paid by the mortgage lender and shall not be recoverable from the borrower either as a fee specifically stated to be in respect of such costs or as 25 part of any fee or other charge in respect of the loan.
+- 127.-(1) Any insurance which a mortgage lender may require a borrower to effect and keep effected on property mortgaged to the 25 lender may be effected by the borrower with any insurer and through any intermediary. - (2) When the mortgage lender requires a borrower to effect such insurance for the first time as respects a mortgaged property, he shall, at the same time, notify him in writing that the insurance may 30 be so effected and of the nature and extent of the required insurance. - (3) A mortgage lender shall not impose a requirement in regard to the nature and extent of insurance on mortgaged property which differentiates as between insurance effected through the agency of the mortgage lender and insurance otherwise effected. - (4) A mortgage lender shall not impose a condition on a borrower in relation to insurance on mortgaged property which would require the borrower to pay a fee to the mortgage lender or to incur a cost which, in either case, would not be paid or incurred by a borrower effecting insurance through the agency of the mortgage lender.

+Costs of legal investigation of title.

+128.-Any costs incurred by a mortgage lender in respect of, arising from or in connection with, the legal investigation of title to any property offered as security by a borrower shall be paid by the mortgage lender and shall not be recoverable from the borrower either as a fee specifically stated to be in respect of such costs or as part of 45 any fee or other charge in respect of the loan.